MikeHopley/ftl-ships-guide/stealth-b.md

 A hyper-cautious approach would avoid all fights with drones, at least before you get cloaking-3.
 This is safest in the short term, but you risk falling too far behind.
 You must evaluate each fight, but here are some guidelines:

 Take fights against Rebel Riggers more willingly than against Auto-assaults.
 Auto-assaults always have offensive drones, but Riggers may have defensive ones instead.
-Beware Rebel Disruptors though, as they can have both drones and hacking!
+Beware Rebel Disruptors though, which can have both drones and hacking!

 Don’t just consider the drones, but also the weapons.
 A Rebel Rigger with Heavy Laser and Mini Beam is incredibly dangerous.
 It would be a lot safer with just a Leto for weapons.